janohlberger/IPM_steelhead_WA_coast/README.md

 | `functions` | Contains functions for data preparation and sourcing  |

 ## Analyses
-The `code` directory contains scripts to be run in the following order:
+The `code` directory contains the following scripts that need to be run:

 | File                 | Description                                  |
 | -------------------- | -------------------------------------------- |